-Professor Johnson or Dr. Toussaint
+Professors Johnson or Toussaint

 The rise of the Koine; textual criticism; the formation, history and extent of the canon; introduction to the books of the New Testament.
+Prescribed, spring semester, first year.
+3 hours.

 The elective courses offered in this department are designed to aid men who wish to make a more intensive study of the Greek New Testament than is possible in the prescribed courses.
 The chief emphasis is on exegesis.
 Books not included in the prescribed work of exegesis are covered during a two-year cycle.
+Elective offerings for a given semester are subject to change without advance notice.

-351A, 351B GOSPEL OF MATTHEW
+Professor Toussaint 351A, 351B GOSPEL OF MATTHEW